-After excessive noise exposure, short term hearing loss is the body’s way of protecting itself and coping with the loud noise, according to study.
+After excessive noise exposure, short term hearing loss (temporary hearing loss) is the body’s way of protecting itself and coping with the loud noise, according to study.

 The study revealed a physiological adaptation mechanism that allows the cochlea to perform normally when exposed to heavy noise.